Florea Dumitrache: International career

 Dumitrache played 31 games and scored 15 goals for Romania, making his debut under coach Angelo Niculescu in a 0–0 friendly draw against the Netherlands.
 He played five games in which he scored three goals in the successful 1970 World Cup qualifiers.
 He performed well in the final tournament, being used by coach Niculescu in all three group stage games, scoring twice, once in a 2–1 win over Czechoslovakia and once in a 3–2 loss to Brazil.
 Dumitrache also impressed with his dribbling abilities, especially in the 1–0 loss to England in front of defenders Bobby Moore and Terry Cooper.
 However, Romania did not manage to advance to the next stage.
 He played three matches and scored two goals in the Euro 1972 qualifiers.
 Then he scored five goals in five games during the 1974 World Cup qualifiers, including two in Romania's biggest ever victory, a 9–0 win against Finland.
 Dumitrache also played in a 3–1 win over Greece in the 1973–76 Balkan Cup, making his last appearance for the national team on 23 July 1974 in a 4–1 friendly victory against Japan in which he scored two goals.

+Dumitrache on the ball in a friendly against England in 1968.

 In 2022, the International Federation of Football History & Statistics (IFFHS) included Dumitrache in its "Romania's all-time dream team" first XI.